 I’ve gathered the top 5 best mice for Chromebooks to save you time and make your quest for the perfect mouse a lot easier.

-This list was made from a few different inputs, such as personal experience and reviews from trusted sources around the web.
+This list was compiled from dozens of reviews around the web (and personal experience).
 You can’t go wrong with any of these mice on this list.

 Take a gander and see what fits your needs.

 Right, let’s get on with the list.
 We’ve got a lot to cover.

 The Top 5 Best Chromebook Mouse (or Mice)

 |Product Name||Wireless Connectivity||Number of Buttons||Mouse Precision||See Price on Amazon|

 |AmazonBasics 3-Button USB Wired Mouse||No||3||Better||Check Price|

 |TeckNet 2.4G Nano Wireless Gaming Mouse||Yes||5||Good||Check Price|

 |Logitech M325c Optical Wireless Mouse||Yes||3 (with tilting mouse wheel)||Best||Check Price|